 Public Art After Dark

 As a kid, I was fascinated by things that glowed – twinkly holiday lights, my Lite-Brite screen with its brightly colored pegs, the moon.
 Fast-forward to today and not much has changed!
 I’m still enchanted by beautiful things that light up the night.
-If you are too, don’t miss these seven Scottsdale Public Art installations that are magnificent any time of day, but take on an extra-special glow after dark.
+If you are too, don’t miss these six Scottsdale Public Art installations that are magnificent any time of day, but take on an extra-special glow after dark.

 Photo by Sean Deckert